 Prague, the Capital of Czech Republic, is such a beautiful and charming city.
 Millions of tourists come here all year round.
 It is also one of the cheapest capitals in Europe you can visit with your family.

-I visited Prague with my three kids in Summer 2015, and we were lucky enough to stay with my good friend Magdalena who was born and bred in this gorgeous city.
+When I visited Prague with my three kids in Summer 2017, it was the first time that I had taken my children there.
+We were lucky enough to stay with my good friend Magdalena who was born and bred in this gorgeous city.